Qurrent-AI/RES-Q/README.md

 )
 ```
 > **Note:**
 > The `temp_dir` argument specifies where the submission environment will store temporary files.
 If `persist` is set to `True`, the environment will persist the generated files for future use.
-Persisting generated files significantly speeds up future submissions (~5mins vs ~20s to process 100 submissions)
+Persisting generated files significantly speeds up future submissions (~5mins vs ~20s to process 100 submissions).

 We can then step through the environment with a single `Submission`:
 ```python